omarclzd/f1-tracker/README.md

 # F1 Midfield Fantasy

-F1 Midfield Fantasy is an application that allows the user to create a team of five drivers from the twenty that compete in the Formula One Championship.
-The user will be able to manage the team by adding or removing drivers.
-The application will update after every grand prix and show the results of the race.
-Each race, the drivers will accumulate points based on their grid positions.
-However, in order for the user’s team to accumulate points, the selected drivers must finish in positions 4th, 5th, 6th, 7th, or 8th.
-If a user’s driver does not finish in one of the previously mentioned positions, he will not accumulate any points.
+F1 tracker is an app that allows the user to keep track of their selected teams and drivers that compete in the Formula 1 World Championship.
+The user is able to select and add teams/drivers to their profile that is created when logged in.
+The user is then able to see live updates of each teams/drivers stats after every race.
+The user is also able to remove teams/drivers from their profile.

 ## Screenshots